-Forest Health projects must focus on large, landscape-scale forestlands composed of one or more landowners, which may cover multiple jurisdictions.
+Priority will be given to projects that focus on large, landscape-scale forestlands composed of one or more landowners, which may cover multiple jurisdictions.
 Large landscapes will usually include watersheds, firesheds, fire management zones/potential operational delineations (PODs), or larger logical management units.
-The total project area must be no less than 800 acres in size; landscape units do not have to be contiguous.
+Priority will be given to projects that are no less than 800 acres in size; landscape units do not have to be contiguous.